United Airlines getting higher fees with the help of TSA

 Airlines once again find a loophole to take your wallet

-United Airlines is, according to reports, getting help from the US government in collecting more fees from passengers.
+United Airlines is, according to reports, getting help from TSA in collecting more fees from passengers.
 Oh, I know the article did not read that way exactly, but it is what the article says.

 According to those reports, United has asked the TSA to help it screen oversized bags during the security check and send those non-compliant travelers back to the check-in counter to pay and check the bags.
 This is not a new rule.
 It is just another example of how the airlines continue to view their customers as both an advisory and a deep well of uncollected fees.

 “They confuse their constituency with the investor.
 You know the investor?
 He is the gambler that places uninformed wagers on companies like Best Buy.”

 This comes right when US Airways is exiting from the Star Alliance, knocking a huge slice out of the United brand’s appeal to frequent travelers like myself.
 In years past, if United could not get me to many of the destinations I needed, I could fly US Airways and still collect my frequent flyer miles on United.
 No more.
 The only one collecting anything anymore is United.

 Previously, if your bag was too large for the carry-on compartments, United would check the bag at the gate for no fee.
 Now, when TSA sends you back to the counter, United will charge you an additional fee to check the bag.
 Oh, don’t worry.
 United says this is not because it wants to squeeze more cash out of the already tightly squeezed sardines that fill its aging fleet of aircraft.
 It says it’s just decided to enforce a long-standing regulation.

 Really?
 “United collects $638 million in checked-bag fees a year but wants to increase that figure.
 In a January earnings call, the airline’s chief revenue officer, Jim Compton, said United hopes to collect an extra $700 million over the next four years from extras such as baggage fees and the sale of extra legroom,” said the report from the Associated Press.